 On May 30, 2014, the Modern City project developed by Henan Xinyuan Real Estate Co., Ltd., completed the LAT final settlement with the local tax bureau.
 We received a tax clearance certificate, which confirmed that our accrual under the deemed profit method was adequate and there was no additional tax adjustments assessed by the local tax bureau as of May 30, 2014.
 Based on the above, management performed a reassessment and concluded that the likelihood of the deemed profit method being overturned is only reasonably possible, and accordingly reversed the LAT liability accrued for the project amounting to US\$16.2 million as of December 31, 2014.
-Our estimate for the reasonably possible contingency for LAT related to the Modern City project amounted to US\$16.2 million, US\$16.2 million and US\$16.2 million, respectively, as of December 31, 2014, December 31, 2015 and December 31, 2016.
+Our estimate for the reasonably possible contingency for LAT related to the Modern City project amounted to US\$16.2 million and US\$16.2 million, respectively, as of December 31, 2015 and December 31, 2016.
+The statute of limitation has lapsed as of May 30, 2017 and therefore, there is no related contingency as of December 31, 2017.

-For the years ended December 31, 2014, 2015 and 2016, we have made provision for LAT with respect to properties sold up to December 31, 2016 in accordance with the requirements set forth in the relevant PRC tax laws and regulations.
+For the years ended December 31,2017, we have made provision for LAT with respect to properties sold up to December 31, 2017 in accordance with the requirements set forth in the relevant PRC tax laws and regulations.

-Share-based compensation expense
+Share-based Compensation Expense

-We have four share-based compensation plans, our 2007 equity incentive plan, our 2007 long-term incentive plan, our 2014 Restricted Stock Unit Plan and our 2015 incentive plan.
-Under our 2007 equity incentive plan, we granted share option awards for an aggregate of 6,802,495 common shares at a weighted average exercise price of US\$1.08 on August 11, 2007.
+We have three share-based compensation plans: (1) our 2007 long-term incentive plan, (2) our 2014 Restricted Stock Unit Plan and (3) our 2015 incentive plan.
 Under our 2007 long-term incentive plan, we may grant options, restricted shares, restricted stock units, stock appreciation rights and other stock-based awards for the purchase of up to 10,000,000 common shares.
-As of December 31, 2016, 1,401,944 shares remained eligible for future grants under the plan.
+As of December 31, 2017, 2,194,000 shares remained eligible for future grants under the plan.
 Under our 2014 Restricted Stock Unit Plan, we have granted 7,926,068 restricted common shares to employees and directors that vest ratably over a three year service vesting period.
-Under our 2015 long-term incentive plan, we may grant options, restricted shares, restricted stock units, stock appreciation rights and other stock-based awards for the purchase of up to 10,000,000 common shares.
-As of December 31, 2016, 14,498,872 shares remained eligible for future grants under the plan.
+Under our 2015 long-term incentive plan, we may grant options, restricted shares, restricted stock units, stock appreciation rights and other stock-based awards for the purchase of up to 20,000,000 common shares.
+As of December 31, 2017, 14,757,008 shares remained eligible for future grants under the plan.

-We charged compensation cost of US\$3.2 million, US\$4.9 million and US\$7.8 million as of December 31, 2014, December 31, 2015 and December 31, 2016 in the general and administrative expenses.
-For a description of the grants under each of the plans, see Note 16 of the consolidated financial statements included elsewhere in this annual report.
+We charged compensation cost of US\$4.9 million, US\$7.8 million and US\$4.9 million as of December 31, 2015, December 31, 2016 and December 31, 2017 in the general and administrative expenses.
+For a description of the grants under each of the plans, see Note 15 of the consolidated financial statements included elsewhere in this annual report.